 The first time I tried this feature I was blown away by how easily I could incorporate an image into my design.
 It was like having instant access to a vast collection of visuals, with just a few clicks.
 It really streamlines the design process and allows you to stay focused on crafting beautiful layouts.

-Read This: Meaning of Editorial Use Only on Adobe Stock
+Read This: A Guide to Posting Images on Adobe Stock

 Adjusting and Customizing Images in InDesign